-Be sure to make plans at the nearby McDonald Observatory, too: Big Bend is internationally recognized for its dark skies, making the McDonald Observatory an unparalleled place for stargazing–and what could be more romantic than that?
+Be sure to make plans at the nearby McDonald Observatory, too: Big Bend is internationally recognized for its dark skies, making the McDonald Observatory an unparalleled place for stargazing in Texas–and what could be more romantic than that?

 Caddo Lake State Park

 While Texas may be classically characterized as a place of cowboys and desert landscapes, at Caddo Lake State Park, you’ll find a very different kind of Texas–one dotted with giant cypress trees that drip Spanish moss and leisurely canoe rides.

 This isn’t a lake for swimming–the alligators who live in the lake are best avoided–but it is utterly beautiful, and a perfect escape from daily life.

 The second-largest canyon in the USA is located in Texas’ panhandle, and Palo Duro Canyon is almost overwhelming in its beauty.

 With plenty of hikes and viewpoints to choose from, Palo Duro Canyon is among the best romantic getaways in Texas for couples who love the outdoors!

 Set just south of the New Mexico border in West Texas, Guadalupe Mountains National Park is home to the four highest peaks in Texas and some incredible hiking trails!

 Depending on how long you and your partner have to get away, you could extend your couples’ trip into New Mexico, as well: just over the border sits Carlsbad Caverns National Park, which features more than 100 caves and is recognized as a UNESCO World Heritage Site.